• Contact Info

 • ENVD 3009 - Special Topics in Environmental Design

-Provides a seminar or design lab on special issues in environmental design, including study abroad.
-May be repeated up to 18 total credit hours.
+Seminar or design lab on special issues in environmental design, including study abroad.
+May be repeated up to 21 total credit hours.
 Variable topic class.
-Recommended prerequisites: ENVD 1004 and ENVD 1052.

 Primary Instructor - Fall 2018

-Exposes students to a sequence of design investigations that lead to the development of design concepts for critical evaluation and discussion.
-The intent of this introductory design studio is to expose students to the fundamental design practices that are common to the disciplines of environmental design, planning, urban design and landscape design - that share the responsibility fro shaping the designed environment.
-Recommended corequisite: ENVD 3122.
+Explores a sequence of investigations that lead to the development of design concepts for critical evaluation and discussion.
+Students analyze intermediate to advanced design practices that are common to the disciplines of architecture, planning, urban design, landscape architecture, and product design through an interdisciplinary design project.

 • ENVD 3144 - History and Theory of ENVD: Systems